List of schools in Daxing, Beijing

 This is a list of schools in Daxing District, Beijing.
+Education inequality and access to quality education is increasingly becoming a societal issue in Beijing.

 Secondary schools

 Note: In China the word 中学 zhōngxué, literally translated as "middle school", refers to any secondary school and differs from the American usage of the term "middle school" to mean specifically a lower secondary school or junior high school. 初中 chūzhōng is used to refer to a lower secondary school.